soroushkavousi/ShelfAPI/README.md

 [![.NET Version](https://img.shields.io/badge/.net_version-v8.0-4CAF50?logo=.net)](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/overview)

-ShelfAPI is my playground for applying advanced tools and practices within an e-commerce .NET Web API.
+**ShelfAPI** is **an advanced .NET Web API sample project** that serves as a playground for applying modern tools and practices.

-It demonstrates how to design production-ready services using DDD, CQRS, messaging, caching, and other modern architectural patterns.
+It demonstrates how to design production-ready services using DDD, CQRS, messaging, caching, and other architectural patterns for scalable, maintainable systems.

 ## Features